ISyncPlus/Profile-Card/README.md

 cd profile-card
 ```

-3. Open index.html in your browser or use a local server:
+3. Open any HTML file in your browser or use a local server:

 ```bash
 # Using Python